cncf/tag-security/assessments/projects/thanos/self-assessment.md

 Prometheus, a Cloud Native Computing Foundation project, is a systems and service monitoring system.
 It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts when specified conditions are observed.

-The features that distinguish Prometheus from other metrics and monitoring systems are:

-A multi-dimensional data model (time series defined by metric name and set of key/value dimensions) PromQL, a powerful and flexible query language to leverage this dimensionality No dependency on distributed storage; single server nodes are autonomous An HTTP pull model for time series collection
-Pushing time series is supported via an intermediary gateway for batch jobs Targets are discovered via service discovery or static configuration Multiple modes of graphing and dashboarding support

 Key differences:
-* Storage & Scalability: Prometheus is designed for short term monitoring and can't handle large amounts of historical data.
-Thanos' distributed storage layer allows for scalable, long term storage and query capabilities.
-* High availability: Prometheus operates in single server mode.
-Thanos has a distributed architecture and redundancy in many components .
-Therefore, even in the face of failures seamless querying and retrieval of data is possible.
-* Querying and analysis: Prometheus uses PromQL for retrieve and analyzing time series data.
-Thanos extends PromQL to query data from multiple Prometheus instances.
-This enables cross instance aggregation and federation of metrics.
-* Retention and downsampling: Prometheus uses local disk storage for short term solutions.
-Thanos uses object storage solutions like (Amazon S3 or Google cloud Storage) for long-term data retention.
+Prometheus is designed for short term monitoring, and not large scale or long term storage, while Thanos is designed for long term storage, scalability and querying capabilities.
+Prometheus operates in single server mode, while Thanos has a distributed architecture and redundancy in its components.
+Prometheus uses PromQL for retrieving and analyzing time series data, while Thanos extends PromQL to query data from multiple Prometheus instances.
+Prometheus uses local disk storage for short term solutions while Thanos uses object storage solutions like for long-term data retention.
-* Integration & Ecosystem: Prometheus has a rich ecosystem with many integrations and exporters available.
-This makes it well suited for monitoring kubernetes and cloud-native environments.
-Thanos inherits this integration and also provides scalability and long term storage.
-* Recording rules: Prometheus uses recording rules to pre-calculate and store frequently used queries as a new time series.
-This helps to optimize query perfromance and simplify  complicated calculations.
-Thanos inherits this feature from Prometheus.
-* Downsampling: Prometheus supports downsampling which involves combining data over large time intervals to minimize storage needs and simplify query processing.
-Thanos inherits this capability from Prometheus.

 Source: